Myth or Fact: Shampoo Can Expire or Go Bad!

 Using expired shampoo can lead to various skin problems, including flaking, dryness, or an increase in dandruff.
 These effects can further irritate the scalp, leading to persistent discomfort.
 In some cases, the degraded ingredients may irritate the eyes if they come into contact during washing.

-Because shampoos are water-based, they create a conducive environment for the growth of bacteria, fungi, and mold.
+Using old shampoo can cause scalp-related issues as shampoos are water-based; they create a conducive environment for the growth of bacteria, fungi, and mold.
 This is especially likely once the preservatives that typically inhibit microbial growth have lost their potency.
 The risk of contamination increases if the product is improperly stored or if the container has been exposed to external contaminants.

 The expired ingredients can react with the proteins in the hair, leading to a significant decline in hair quality.
 This can manifest as brittleness, breakage, or the development of split ends, resulting in visibly unhealthy hair that requires more upkeep and treatment to restore its former vitality.